DataDog/documentation/content/en/continuous_integration/quality_gates/_index.md

 {{< img src="ci/scope_not_main_example_repository.png" alt="Rule scope for example-repository and not main branch" style="width:90%;">}}

 If a rule does not contain a scope, it is evaluated for all values for that scope.
 For example, if a rule does not contain the `repository` scope, it is evaluated for all repositories.
-If the rule scope is set to `always evaluate`, the rule is evaluated on all repositories and branches.

-{{< img src="ci/rule_scope_always_evaluate.png" alt="Rule scope for rules always evaluated" style="width:90%;">}}

 ### Custom scope